cassiomolin/tasks-rest-api/README.md

 Example of REST API using:

-- **Spring Boot:** Framework for creating standalone Java applications
+- **Spring Boot:** Framework for creating standalone Java applications.
-- **Jersey:** JAX-RS reference implementation for creating RESTful web services in Java
+- **Jersey:** JAX-RS reference implementation for creating RESTful web services in Java.
-- **Jackson:** JSON parser for Java
+- **Jackson:** JSON parser for Java.
-- **MapStruct:** Mapping framework for Java
+- **MapStruct:** Mapping framework for Java.
-- **Hibernate Validator:** Bean Validation implemetation to define and validate application constraints
+- **Hibernate Validator:** Bean Validation implemetation to define and validate application constraints.
-- **REST Assured:** Testing framework for REST APIs
+- **REST Assured:** Testing framework for REST APIs.

-## How to build and run this application?
+## Building and running this application

 To build and run this application, follow these steps: